Rangi42/polishedcrystal/README.md

 * Fix bugs:
    * PP is restored after every battle
    * Thick Club + Swords Dance Marowak Attack overflow (only in link battles?)
-   * Fix Pokémon icons used as overworld sprites changing after viewing the party menu
+   * Fix Pokémon icons used as overworld sprites changing after viewing the party menu (using SPRITEMOVEDATA_ITEM_TREE fixes this but freezes them)
    * Gym Leader rematch sprites don't face correctly (spriteface command issue?)
    * Fix delay before last text box when Wonder Trading
    * Overworld Pokémon sprites can only be from one bank (always BANK(Icons1) at first) (if you view your party, whichever bank the last Pokémon is from gets used for the overworld)